microsoft/WAFBench/ftw_compatible_tool/README.md

 1  Modify ModSecurity configuration

-Add this rule into the head of modsecurity_init.conf, and  restart the Web server.
+Add this rule into the head of `modsecurity_init.conf`, and  restart the Web server.

 ```
 SecRule REQUEST_HEADERS:Host "magic-(\w*)" \